Grants & scholarships

 Fortunately, you don’t need to file a separate application for every program.
 To be considered for all UC, state, and federal grants and scholarships, apply for financial aid.

-What's the Blue and Gold Opportunity Plan?
+What's the Blue and Gold?

 Private scholarships